Baghban (2003 film): Plot

-Raj and his wife, Pooja, have been married for 40 years and have four sons of their own: Ajay, Sanjay, Rohit, and Karan.
+Raj and his wife, Pooja, have been married for 40 years and have four sons: Ajay, Sanjay, Rohit, and Karan.
 They also have an adopted son, Alok, who falls in love with Arpita.
 Raj provides the orphaned Alok with money and education, raising him as his own son.
 Now successful, Alok venerates Raj because of his help.
 Raj retires and cannot support himself; he and Pooja decide to leave their home.
-They want to live with their children, who are unwilling.
-The children decide to split their parents up; each lives with one of the boys for the next six months.
+They want to live with their children, who are unwilling to take care of them.
+The children decide to split their parents up; each lives with one of the sons for the next six months.
 They think that their parents will refuse the offer and remain in their home.
 However, Raj and Pooja reluctantly accept the offer.

 They endure separation and poor treatment by their children.
 Raj stays first with Sanjay, and then with Rohit; Pooja stays first with Ajay, and then with Karan.
-While he is living with Sanjay, the only affection Raj receives is from his grandson Rahul.
+While living with Sanjay, the only affection Raj receives is from his grandson Rahul.
 Saddened by the way he has been treated by his children, Raj writes about how he fulfilled his children's dreams and his treatment in return; he also writes about his love for his wife, and the pain their separation has caused.
-Raj's writing eventually becomes a novel.
 Pooja is abused by Ajay, her daughter-in-law Kiran, and her granddaughter Payal.
-Payal, however, repents when Pooja saves her from being raped by her boyfriend and showers Pooja with love.
+Payal, however, repents when Pooja saves her from a rape attempt by her boyfriend and showers Pooja with love.